canonical/chisel-docs/docs/reference/chisel-releases/slice-definitions.md

 It currently accepts only one value - `mutate`.
 If specified, it means the corresponding slice needs it to be available only until the {{mutation_scripts}}
 execute.
-It is removed afterwards.
+It is removed afterwards, if no slices need it.

 In the following example, `/file` will not be installed in the final root file system but will exist throughout the execution of the {{mutation_scripts}}.